-- (1) that is managed by one or more trustees or directors; - (2) the beneficial ownership of which is evidenced by transferable shares, or by transferable certificates of beneficial interest; - (3) that would otherwise be taxable as a domestic corporation, but for Sections 856 through 859 of the Code; - (4) that is neither a financial institution nor an insurance company to which certain provisions of the Code apply; - (5) the beneficial ownership of which is held by 100 or more persons; - (6) during the last half of each taxable year, not more than 50% in value of the outstanding stock of which is owned, directly or constructively, by five or fewer individuals, as defined in the Code to include certain entities; - (7) that uses a calendar year for U.S. federal income tax purposes and complies with the recordkeeping requirements of the U.S. federal income tax laws; and - (8) that meets certain other tests, described below, regarding the nature of its income and assets.
+(1) that is managed by one or more trustees or directors;

+- (2) the beneficial ownership of which is evidenced by transferable shares, or by transferable certificates of beneficial interest; - (3) that would otherwise be taxable as a domestic corporation, but for Sections 856 through 860 of the Code; - (4) that is neither a financial institution nor an insurance company to which certain provisions of the Code apply; - (5) the beneficial ownership of which is held by 100 or more persons; - (6) during the last half of each taxable year, not more than 50% in value of the outstanding stock of which is owned, directly or constructively, by five or fewer individuals, as defined in the Code to include certain entities; - (7) that makes an election to be taxable as a REIT, or has made this election for a previous taxable year, which has not been revoked or terminated, and satisfied all relevant filing and other administrative requirements established by the IRS that must be met to elect and maintain REIT status; - (8) that uses a calendar year for U.S. federal income tax purposes and complies with the recordkeeping requirements of the Code and regulations promulgated thereunder; and - (9) that meets certain other tests, described below, regarding the nature of its income and assets.

-The Code provides that the requirements (1)-(4), (7) and (8) above must be met during the entire taxable year and that requirements (5) and (6) above do not apply to the first taxable year for which a REIT election is made and, thereafter, requirement (5) must be met during at least 335 days of a taxable year of 12 months, or during a proportionate part of a taxable year of less than 12 months.
+The Code provides that the requirements (1)-(4), (8) and (9) above must be met during the entire taxable year and that requirements (5) and (6) above do not apply to the first taxable year for which a REIT election is made and, thereafter, requirement (5) must be met during at least 335 days of a taxable year of 12 months, or during a proportionate part of a taxable year of less than 12 months.
 For purposes of requirement (6) above, generally (although subject to certain exceptions that should not apply with respect to us), any stock held by a trust described in Section 401(a) of the Code and exempt from tax under Section 501(a) of the Code is treated as not held by the trust itself but directly by the trust beneficiaries in proportion to their actuarial interests in the trust.